filterpaper/qmk_userspace/readme.md

 ```

 ## Adapting layouts
-The same base layout is adapted for other split keyboards by trimming them with macros.
+The same base layout is shared and adapted for other split keyboards by trimming them with macros.
 Corne's 42-key 3x6_3 (6-column, 3-thumb) is reduced to a split 34-key 3x5_2 (5-column, 2-thumb) with the following wrapper macro to exclude outer columns and thumb keys:
 ```c
 #define LAYOUT_34key_w(...)
 LAYOUT(__VA_ARGS__)
 // Corne to 34-key layout conversion